Finding

 Aligned with the PRI

-AVI is aligned with the UN-supported Principles for Responsible Investment (PRI)’s belief that an economically efficient, sustainable global financial system is a necessity for long-term value creation.
-Such a system will reward long-term responsible investment, and benefit the environment and society as a whole.
+AVI is aligned with the UN-supported Principles for Responsible Investment (PRI)’s view that a sustainable and economically efficient global financial system is essential for long-term value creation.
+Such a system promotes responsible, long-term investment and delivers benefits to society and the environment.
 AVI became a signatory to the PRI on 9 April 2021.

 Active Ownership

-AVI’s ESG monitoring system helps to identify weaknesses in a company and empowers us to engage effectively where appropriate.
-Through constructive engagement, we encourage and expect investee companies to take meaningful action in remedying weaknesses in the context of long-term value creation.
+AVI’s ESG monitoring framework enables us to identify potential weaknesses within a company and equips us to engage effectively where appropriate.
+Through constructive dialogue, we encourage and expect our investee companies to take meaningful steps to address these issues in support of long-term value creation.

 OUR CORE VALUES